Nsohko/WhisperSG/README.md

 </br>

 ### 2.4.
 IMDA National Speech Corpus
 Our primary source of Singaporean speaker data for finetuning was the [National Speech Corpus](https://www.imda.gov.sg/how-we-can-help/national-speech-corpus), which is an open-source English Corpus provided by the Info-communications and Media Development Authority (IMDA) of Singapore.
-It consists of audio recording and transcriptions of Singaporean speakers speaking both formal English and Singlish in a variety of contexts.
+It consists of audio recordings and transcriptions of Singaporean speakers speaking both formal English and Singlish in a variety of contexts.
 The dataset is split into 6 parts, with part 1 focusing on formal English, part 2 focusing on Singlish and parts 3 onwards focusing on conversational recordings.
 All audio recordings are stored as .wav files, while the transcriptions are either saved as .txt files (parts 1 & 2) or .TextGrid files (part 3 onwards

 </br>
 <p align="center">